 Idempotency

 Every settlement instruction includes anidempotency_key scoped to your environment.
-If you send the same key twice, the API returns the existing settlement rather than creating a duplicate.
-This makes all settlement creation calls safe to retry.
+If you send the same key twice, the API returns the existing instruction rather than creating a duplicate.
+This makes all creation calls safe to retry.

 Timeout and rollback

 Every settlement has atimeout_at deadline.
-If the settlement hasn’t reached a terminal state by this time, it transitions to TIMED_OUT and the escrow contract returns any deposits to their original owners.
+If the settlement has not reached a terminal state by this time, it transitions to TIMED_OUT and the escrow contract returns any deposits to their original depositors.
+No funds are ever locked indefinitely.